-The Board of Trustees is responsible for the other information.
-The other information comprises the information included on pages 17 to 19, but does not include the financial statements, and our auditor's report thereon.
+The Board of Trustees are responsible for the other information.
+The other information comprises the information included on pages 16 to 18 but does not include the financial statements, and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.